Creating a Hamburger Menu Navigation with React and Material-UI 5

 3. Adding elements to the hamburger navigation

-Now we should have a working hamburger navigation or drawer (do not forget the imports).
-The only thing that is missing are the elements within the drawer.
-In my example, I have added a close button, some list elements, a search bar and a register and login button.
+In my example, I have added a close button, some list elements, a search bar, and a register and login button.
 You can choose whatever fits your requirements.
-You can find the Icons provided by Material-UI here.
-The icons provided by Material-UI.
+Here you can find the Icons provided by Material-UI.

-Happy coding!
+Happy coding! ✌️

-All used Material-UI Elements in the Drawer
+All used Material-UI Components in this example

 Full code example including some styling: